Hunter-Reboul/Task-App-Coding-Assignment/README.md

 <img src="./packages/web-app/src/assets/web-app-demo.png" alt="Client Demo" width="200"/>

 Each application also includes unit test suites than can be run with `npx nx run node-app:test` and `npx nx run web-app:test`.
 The test suites are written with the [Jest testing framework](https://jestjs.io/).

+Visual test suites are also included for the front-end.
+First ensure node-app is being served.
+Then run `npx nx e2e web-app`.
+The visual test suites are written with [Cypress](https://www.cypress.io/)